Table of Contents

 Archive360’s archiving software was designed from the ground up for use in the cloud, including public clouds like Microsoft Azure.
 Unlike legacy solutions that were developed to be run on-premises and are now delivered as SaaS solutions, Archive360 unlocks all the benefits of the cloud, from pay-as-you-go pricing to on-demand scalability and immense compute power, Archive360’s Open Archive is a modern platform built for modern business.

-Moving your existing data from legacy systems is a key consideration and, when deciding on a provider to migrate your on-premises archives or exchange archiving solutions, comparison is a crucial step.
+Moving your existing data from legacy systems is a key consideration, and comparison is a crucial step when deciding on a provider to migrate your on-premises archives or Exchange data archiving solutions.
 In order to benefit from the many opportunities the cloud offers, you must first find a way to move your on-premises or cloud legacy archives to the hyperscale cloud in a legally defensible manner without the risk of data corruption, inadvertent metadata loss, or change, leaving data behind, negatively impacting ongoing operations and end-user productivity, or damaging chain of custody.
 Archive360 has carried out more than 2000 successful migrations across a range of legacy solutions and can seamlessly transfer your data to the cloud using our own migration IP.
 Thanks to our in-depth knowledge of each legacy solution and many years of experience, we can migrate faster and more accurately than other providers like Transvault and QuadroTech, and maintain full chain of custody without impacting your network bandwidth.